go-dedup/fsimilar/README.md

 #### The approach

 The above two listings list what/how `fsimilar` recommends to do, for the first three group of similar files.
-The `mv` shell command file turns out to be all-comments.
+The `mv` shell command file is all-comments (1).
 If you try with the `test/sim.lstA` instead, the command/comment will actually be reversed for the `ln` and `mv` shell commands.
 In reality, maybe both will contain some commands and some comments.

+(1) The reason `mv` shell command file is all-comments is for travis CI testing to pass.
+If using the `shell_mv.tmpl.real` instead as the template, the output will be different in each run as the "_trash_" folder is different in each run (so as not to loose any files by accident).

 As stressed before, `fsimilar` only makes recommendation, not decisions.
 Now it is time for you, the end user, to determine how to make the decisions.
 The general rule of thumb is,